Bronchiolitis - discharge

 RSV bronchiolitis - discharge; Respiratory syncytial virus bronchiolitis - discharge

-Your child has bronchiolitis, which causes swelling and mucus to build up in the smallest air passages of the lungs.
-In the hospital, the doctors and nurses helped your child breathe better.
+In the hospital, the provider helped your child breathe better.
 They also made sure your child received enough fluids.

 What to Expect at Home